-Topics covered include forecasting techniques, queueing systems and the impact of variability, lean systems, quality control, inventory control under deterministic and uncertain demand, newsvendor models, risk pooling and supply chain risk management strategies, supply chain coordination, and capacity and revenue management.
-The course builds on analytical models, presents a significant number of business cases and applications and includes data analytics in in-class and at home assignments.
+Topics covered include forecasting techniques, queueing systems and the impact of variability, lean systems, quality control, inventory control under deterministic and uncertain demand, newsvendor models, supply chain management, risk pooling and risk management strategies, and capacity and revenue management.
+The course builds on analytical models, discusses a significant number of business cases and applications and includes data analytics in in-class and at home assignments.
 The cases, assigned readings and other material provide a supportive structure for the application of the theory developed in the course.

-OIDD 220 is an introductory course for students interested in operations management.
+OIDD 220 constitutes an introduction to operations management.
 This course may be followed by operations courses such as Service Operations Management, Retail Supply Chain Management, Management Science, Scaling Operations in Technology Ventures, Computer Simulation Models, or other elective courses in OIDD.